 ‘An utter page turner from a storming new talent.
 Passionate, committed and shines a ray of light into the darkest places - the YA novel of 2020!’
 Melvin Burgess, author of Junk

 'One of the brightest up and coming stars of the YA world' Alex Wheatle, author of Crongton Knights

 Danielle Jawando is an author, screenwriter and Lecturer in Creative Writing at Manchester Metropolitan University.
 Her debut YA novel, And the Stars Were Burning Brightly, won best senior novel in the Great Reads Award and was shortlisted for the Waterstones Children’s Book Prize, the YA Book Prize, the Jhalak Children’s & YA Prize, the Branford Boase Award and was longlisted for the CILIP Carnegie Medal, the UKLA Book Awards and the Amazing Book Awards.
-Her previous publications include the non-fiction children’s book Maya Angelou (Little Guides to Great Lives), the short stories Paradise 703 (long-listed for the Finishing Line Press Award) and The Deerstalker (selected as one of six finalists for the We Need Diverse Books short story competition), as well as several short plays performed in Manchester and London.
+Her other publications include the YA novel When Our Worlds Collided, the non-fiction children’s book Maya Angelou (Little Guides to Great Lives), the short stories Paradise 703 (long-listed for the Finishing Line Press Award) and The Deerstalker (selected as one of six finalists for the We Need Diverse Books short story competition), as well as several short plays performed in Manchester and London.
 Danielle has also worked on Coronation Street as a storyline writer.